A Quick View of Chiangmai City (Chiang Mai Province, Thailand)

 While large cities in several SE Asian countries have excellent private hospitals, and operations and treatment are considerably cheaper than the USA or Europe especially.
 However this can still incur heavy expense.
 Your home country medical plan will not cover you for extended periods abroad.

-Foreigners residents of any country should consider a medical insurance plan from a reliable international insurer like eHealthInsurance who offer free instant quotes and online application for various levels of cover.
+Foreigners residents of any country should consider a medical insurance plan from a reliable international insurer.

 The local ethnic people are not particularly business-minded by nature and the majority of business was left to the Thai Chinese community established several generations back.
 However, economic necessity has opened up new opportunities and all ethnic groups are involved in agricultural-based and manufacturing industries.